-The 2014 Plan allows for the granting of stock options, stock appreciation rights, or SARs, restricted stock, unrestricted stock, stock units, performance awards and other awards convertible into or otherwise based on shares of our common stock.
+The 2014 Plan allows for the granting of stock options, stock appreciation rights, or SARs, restricted stock, unrestricted stock, RSUs, performance awards and other awards convertible into or otherwise based on shares of our common stock.
 Dividend equivalents may also be provided in connection with an award under the 2014 Plan.
 The Company's employees, officers, directors and consultants and advisors are eligible to receive awards under the 2014 Plan.
 The Company initially reserved 1,785,000 shares of its common stock for the issuance of awards under the 2014 Plan.
 The 2014 Plan provides that the number of shares reserved and available for issuance under the 2014 Plan will automatically increase annually on January 1st of each calendar year, by an amount equal to three percent (3%) of the number of shares of stock outstanding on a fully diluted basis as of the close of business on the immediately preceding December 31st.
 The Company's Board of Directors may act prior to January 1st of any year to provide that there will be no automatic increase in the number of shares available for grant under the 2014 Plan for that year (or that the increase will be less than the amount that would otherwise have automatically been made).
 Subject to adjustment, no more than 1,131,937 shares of our common stock may be delivered in satisfaction of incentive stock options awarded under the 2014 Plan.
+Any options or awards outstanding under the 2008 Plan at the time of adoption of the 2014 Plan remain outstanding and effective.